masumah · zahra

 problem

-Pilotly’s internal survey authoring tool was built around a configuration-heavy interface — modals, hidden detail views, and a container-driven architecture that didn’t reflect how researchers actually worked.
+Pilotly’s internal survey authoring tool was built around a configuration-heavy interface that didn’t reflect how researchers actually worked.
 Researchers drafted questionnaires with clients in Google Docs, then re-translated the document into the tool to program it, doubling their work and forcing them to context-switch between two completely different mental models.

 solution